Police Disclosure Guidelines

 The following points apply to routine requests for personal data.
 See Emergency Situations for what to do if the urgent disclosure of data appears to be necessary to protect the life or health of individuals.

 (1) It is important that SOAS responds to requests in a consistent and co-ordinated way, using the most up to date information.
 To facilitate this, staff who receive a request for personal data from a law enforcement agency must forward it as soon as possible to one of the following individuals, who will co-ordinate the School's response:

 - Requests for data about current or former students, those applying to become students or unsuccessful applicants: pass to the SOAS Registry and copy to the Information Compliance Manager.

 - Requests for data about current or former staff or job applicants: pass to the Human Resources Operations team in Human Resources, and copy to the Information Compliance Manager.

 - All other requests for personal data: pass to the Information Compliance Manager.

 The above staff will ensure that the request is handled in accordance with the remainder of these procedures.

-Police forces have standard forms (known as section 28/section 29(3) forms) for requesting personal data, in accordance with guidance issued by the Association of Chief Police Officers (ACPO).
+Police forces have standard forms (known as "212" forms, relating to the relevant part of the DPA which provides for the exemption, Schedule 2 Part 1 Paragraph 2) for requesting personal data, in accordance with guidance issued by the Association of Chief Police Officers (ACPO).
 The form should certify that the information is required for an investigation concerning national security, the prevention or detection of crime, or the apprehension or prosecution of offenders, and that the investigation would be prejudiced by a failure to disclose the information.
-This provides us with a legal basis for supplying the data under the Data Protection Act exemptions.
-All requests for personal data from the police, apart from emergency requests, should be required to be on a section 28/section 29(3) form.
+This provides us with a legal basis for supplying the data under the DPA exemptions.
+Staff should compel police authorities who make requests for personal data, apart from in emergency situations, to complete a "212" form.

 Other law enforcement agencies may not use standard forms.
 However, any request should: